 Industrial designer duo Daniel To and Emma Aiston are based in Adelaide.
-They think the isolation period is an opportunity to reflect on changes while staying both positive and negative at the same time.
 The journal is a visual diary consisting of paper-carved phrases and polaroids.
-Recoding both ‘highlights’ and ‘lowlights’, Daniel and Emma have created a visual memory archive of their two weeks in isolation.
+Recording both ‘highlights’ and ‘lowlights’, Daniel and Emma have created a visual memory archive of their two weeks in isolation.

 We asked Daniel and Emma three questions about their experience of isolation, completing this journal and their hope for the future.
 These are their responses: